Welcome to BX, the JAWS toolbox!

 BX first went officially public on September 11, 2007.
 Shortly thereafter, and to my surprise, a link to it appeared on a prominant Freedom Scientific web page.
 The public release had no other noted significant impact however, possibly due to the aforementioned profound lack of documentation.

-Beyond current and former BART employees,
+Beyond current and former coworkers,

 Michael Damian Curran, also known just as Mick, deserves appreciation